FREE SHIPPING on orders over $75 International: over $250

 This is actually a very long process.
 I can only briefly summarize it.
 So, we need to turn a stone into clay and then turn it into a teapot.
 It sounds like two steps, but in fact, there are many steps in each step.
 For example, we may have more than 100 processing steps to get from the clay to the finished teapot.
 We also have dozens of steps in the production chain.

-What are the key features to pay attention to when choosing a ZiSha teapot?
+What are the key features to consider when choosing a ZiSha teapot?

-When we look for a good teapot in the market, the most important feature to pay attention to is the grainy, sandy surface.
+When we look for a good teapot on the market, the most important feature to consider is the grainy, sandy surface.
 The grain should be obvious.
 And, of course, the shape and aesthetics of the teapot.

 Aged Clay, Shui Ping Yixing Teapot (ZiSha: ZiNi)